Book I, Ch. 2— The Werelight (& other spells)

 Chapter Two

-The WERELIGHT
+The WERELIGHT (& other spells)

-“Beautiful night,” said Gran Akha.
+“Beautiful night!” said Gran Akha.

 Gran’s voice was full of reverence, as she gazed up at the moon.